RenCS99/project-two/README.md

 ### bootstrap-boilerplate

-20220818T012100
+2022/08/22 T 02:10:00
 Author: Rene Cueva Salas

 # Project Title
-Bootstrap Boilerplate
+E-Commerce Website

 ### Description
 ---
-This is challenge 6 of week 5 of the Bitwise Web Development Program
+This is project 2 for the Bitwise Web Development Program.
+It is a website design for an e-commerce business.

 ### Prerequesites
 ---